pfheatwole/thesis/source/validation.rst

 ..
 Describe the test setup and the data

-As explained in :cite:`belloc2015WindTunnelInvestigation`, a 1/8th-scale model was fabricated from wood and [[material]], mounted on a 1 meter rod connected to force sensors, and placed in a wind tunnel configured for 40 m/s airspeed.
-Measurements were taken with the angle of attack and sideslip ranging over :math:`-5 < \alpha < 22` and :math:`-15 < \beta < 15`.

-..
-This range of alpha is suitable for capturing longitudinal performance post-stall.
+The setup mounted the 1/8-scale model on a 1 meter rod connected to force sensors, and set the wind tunnel to a 40 m/s airspeed.
+Measurements were taken with the angle of attack and sideslip ranging over :math:`-5 < \alpha < 22` and :math:`-15 < \beta < 15` (a range suitable capturing longitudinal performance post-stall).
 For better accuracy, wind tunnel measurements should be corrected for wall interactions with the flow (:cite:`barlow1999LowSpeedWindTunnel`;
 :cite:`drela2014FlightVehicleAerodynamics`, Sec.
 10.3).
 However, because
 classical wind tunnel wall corrections assume a flat wing, the data for the arched parafoil are uncorrected for wall effects.